rocwang/vue-virtual-scroll-grid/README.md

 - Just use CSS grid to style your grid.
 Minimum styling opinions form the library.
 - Support using a paginated API to load the items in the background.
-- Support rednering placeholders for unloaded items
+- Support rendering placeholders for unloaded items
 - Loaded items are cached for better performance.

 ## Code Examples